myarbrou-rh/ai-accelerator/README.md

-# Red Hat AI Accelerator
+t# Red Hat AI Accelerator

 Welcome to the AI Accelerator project source code.
 This project is designed to initialize an OpenShift cluster with a recommended set of operators and components that aid with training, deploying, serving and monitoring Machine Learning models.